AaltoSciComp/python-for-scicomp/content/scripts.rst

 .. challenge:: Scripts-1

-  1. Download the **weather_observations.ipynb** and the weather_data file and upload them to your jupyterlab.
+  1. Download the `weather_observations.ipynb <../resources/and the weather_data file and upload them to your jupyterlab.
 The script plots the temperature data for Tapiola in Espoo for the time range from

   2. Open a terminal in jupyter (File -> New -> Terminal).